 Some Space Operations

 Lukey and Kenzie had an opportunity to try to land the Space Shuttle while we were at the US Air Force Museum.
-A short video of their attempt is at the bottom of this page.
+A short video of their attempt is below.

 Neither of them succeeded in successfully landing the shuttle but Lukey did manage to get all the way to the long runway at Edwards Air Force Base.
 He crashed on the runway but he almost had a successful landing.
 Kenzie drifted too far off her glide path so her flight was terminated as a missed approach and hence a doomed mission.
 The space shuttle has no engines when coming back to Earth so once you start on the glide slope, you are committed and must land.
-You glide that behemoth in on a very steep and fast angle and then slightly flare just before touchdown on the runway.
-If you stray off your glide slope path as Kenzie did early in her flight, it's game over, since you would have no way to get back into position to land.
+You glide that behemoth in on a seemingly overly steep downward angle and at a speed far too fast for landing then slightly flare just before touchdown on the runway.
+If you stray off your glide slope path as Kenzie did early in her flight (she kept drifting right in the video), it's game over, since you would have no way to get back into position to land.

 In hindsight, both Kenzie and Lukey could have used some advice on the unique flight dynamics of the space shuttle and how to operate the controls before they stepped into the simulator.
-They jumped right in so I had assumed they knew what they were doing.
-My assumption was wrong.
-I should have pulled them aside and explained a bit about what they needed to do and how they should best go about completing their landings.
+They jumped right in before I had a chance to offer any advice so I had assumed they knew what they were doing.
+As the video shows, my assumption was wrong.
+I should have pulled them aside and explained a bit about what they needed to do and how they should best go about accomplishing successful landings.

 Here is a short video of their attempts at landing the space shuttle....